chunkysteveo/OctoPrintAPI/README.md

 ##Examples

 ###HelloWorldSerial
 This is the first sketch to try out.
 Enter your WiFi credentials, your OctoPrint network info, API key, compile and upload.
 Open the serial monitor and you should start to see printer information coming back.

+###GetPrintJObInfo
+Uses the getPrintJob() function of the class to get the current print job and returns most of the useful API variables.
+Gives a "real world" example of using the variables to print more human readable info.

 ## Acknowledgments